 The main compound of vitamin A is going to be retinol.
-This belongs to the retinol groups of chemicals.
-They have varying levels of activity with vitamin A. retinoids are found in animals.
+This belongs to the retinol group of chemicals.
+They have varying activity levels with vitamin A. retinoids found in animals.

 There do not appear to be any problems that occur from having too many carotenoids in the body at one time.

-But, with excess intakes of vitamin A we will see effects like headaches, vomiting, mucous membrane dryness, abnormalities in our bones, and damage occurring to the liver.
-Toxicity is found to happen after 15,000 micrograms of retinol and 6,000 micrograms of retinol for the children and infant ages.
+But, with excess intake of vitamin A, we will see effects like headaches, vomiting, mucous membrane dryness, abnormalities in our bones, and damage occurring to the liver.
+Toxicity is found to happen after 15,000 micrograms of retinol and 6,000 micrograms of retinol for children and infants ages.
 These are well above the RDA guidelines and actually quite difficult to intake to this level.

-The athletic performance of individuals have shown through research to be affected through the maintenance of health and performance.
-Mega doses of vitamin A is not recommended in any way.
+The athletic performance of individuals has been shown through research to be affected by the maintenance of health and performance.
+Mega doses of vitamin A are not recommended in any way.

 Vitamin A and Beta-Carotene in Food and Supplements

 It is commonly found in supplements and this is in the form of Vitamin A acetate and palmitate.
 These are more effective and easier to get in these forms.
-The natural forms of Vitamin A are more expensive due to the concentration and extraction being challenging.
+The natural forms of Vitamin A are more expensive due to the challenging concentration and extraction.

-Beta carotene is many times more expensive than the Vitamin A.
+Beta carotene is many times more expensive than Vitamin A.

-In the diet we can find vitamin A and beta carotene in sources like liver and fish oils, egg yolks, whole milks, margarine, butter, and creams to name a few.
+In the diet, we can find vitamin A and beta carotene in sources like liver and fish oils, egg yolks, whole milk, margarine, butter, and creams, to name a few.

-This was originally seen as a nutrient active in cod liver oils and used primarily for the treatment of disorders such as rickets.
+This was originally seen as a nutrient active in cod liver oils and used primarily for treating disorders such as rickets.
 It was later found that light would cure rickets, leading us to find the relationship between vitamin D and sunlight.

-Deficiencies in vitamin D are shown with the poor mineralization of bones and other deformities that may result from that.
+Vitamin D deficiency is shown in the poor mineralization of bones and other deformities that may result from that.
 It can even get as severe as resulting in rickets at a young age.
-Vitamin D is essential and even more crucial in times of developments, and for athletes.
-People spending too much time inside should do their best to receive vitamin D from some dietary sources also.
+Vitamin D is essential and even more crucial in times of development and for athletes.
+People spending too much time inside should also do their best to receive vitamin D from some dietary sources.

-There is no research to support any mega doses in vitamin D for the improvement of athletic performance.
+No research supports any mega doses of vitamin D to improve athletic performance.

 Vitamin D in Food and Supplements

-The types of vitamin we see in our supplements are actually going to be D2 ad D3.
-They are most seen in the dry forms we take them in.
+The types of vitamins we see in our supplements are actually going to be D2 ad D3.
+They are mostly seen in the dry forms we take them in.
 These are good and should be sought out.

 Some sources of vitamin D in the diet would be fish liver oil, eggs, butter, creams, and many shellfish and other fish.

-Vitamin D is often fortified in the milks sold, especially so in the united states.
+Vitamin D is often fortified in the kinds of milk sold, especially so in the united states.

 Finding the role of Vitamin E led to many popularizations of supplements.
 This is due to the role of enhancements in performance sexually.
-On top of this, we also see roles like the activity of antioxidants which work to protect the body in many ways from oxidative and free radical damage.
+On top of this, we also see roles like the activity of antioxidants, which protect the body in many ways from oxidative and free radical damage.

-The two major compounds found inside of vitamin E are tocopherol and tocotrienol.
+The two major compounds found inside vitamin E are tocopherol and tocotrienol.

-Deficiencies in vitamin E have been seen in other animal, but they do not appear to well in humans, so it is hard to peg down.
-For infants though, we have seen things such as dermatitis and hemolytic anemia resulting from their deficiencies.
+Deficiencies in vitamin E have been seen in other animals, but they do not appear to well in humans, so it is hard to peg down.
+For infants, though, we have seen things such as dermatitis and hemolytic anemia resulting from their deficiencies.

 The toxicity of vitamin E is really low, but it is important to know that the varies greatly based on the person.
-Some people have been seen to give themselves mega doses of vitamin E in hopes to cure some disorders, but it will mostly just halt the activity of other vitamins such as K. this lengthens the time it takes our blood to clot.
+Some people have been seen to give themselves mega doses of vitamin E in hopes of curing some disorders, but it will mostly just halt the activity of other vitamins such as K. this lengthens the time it takes our blood to clot.

 Vitamin E in Food and Supplements

-Both the natural and the synthetic forms are found in supplements.
-It is preferred that we take in the natural form, as it absorbs better than the synthesized one.
+Both natural and synthetic forms are found in supplements.
+We prefer to take in the natural form, as it absorbs better than the synthesized one.

-In the diet we see these vitamins being found in the vegetable oils, and products that have margarine, nuts, or wheat germ.
+In the diet, these vitamins are found in vegetable oils and margarine, nuts, or wheat germ products.
 Other meats can be low in their containment of vitamin E.

 Vitamin K was found to be involved in the clotting of our blood in many ways.
 There are many forms of this vitamin that we can take in.

 The vitamin functions as a coenzyme for forming prothrombin and procoagulants.
 These both are essential for the clotting of blood.
 Vitamin K also acts to help in the metabolism of bones and bone tissues.
-When athletes train hard and damage their tissues, it is important to ensure we are receiving a good amount of the vitamin K.
+When athletes train hard and damage their tissues, it is important to ensure they receive a good amount of vitamin K.

-It is rare to see any deficiencies occurring in vitamin K when you have a healthy and a balanced diet.
-It is likely that you could develop a deficiency if you lack green vegetables in some form in the diet.
-We can sometimes see this happening in the infants.
+It is rare to see any deficiencies occurring in vitamin K when you have a healthy and balanced diet.
+You could likely develop a deficiency if you lack green vegetables in some form in the diet.
+We can sometimes see this happening in infants.

-Mega doses of vitamin K is also not supported by any research as beneficial to the athletic performance.
+Mega doses of vitamin K are also not supported by any research as beneficial to athletic performance.